 Establishing effective training paces can be a very difficult process.
 Every session while preparing for a race should have a specific purpose.
-There are several methods to establish a desired level of intensity used during a training plan.
+There are several methods to establish the desired level of intensity used during a training plan.
 One great way to guide your personal training schedule’s intensities can be by using your estimated VO2 max pace.
-With this information you can more easily pinpoint your pace to better follow a particular program.
+With this information, you can more easily pinpoint your pace to better follow a particular program.

 Finding your VO2 Max Pace

 It can be costly and burdensome to have your VO2 max tested in a lab.
 Also, with training, your VO2 max can change by as much as 15% making these test results fluctuate from one test period to the next.
 A simpler way to figure your VO2 max pace is with a 10 minute time trial.
 Your VO2 max pace is very close to the maximum effort you can sustain for a 10 minute period.
 It’s important to remember, as your fitness improves you will need to retest your VO2 Max to continue to find the most accurate training paces.
 It’s also important to note, that if are feeling a little off during your time trial or 5k that you should give it another try on a different day.